Have you worked with the Screenshot option in

 Export Video on the Slide to a Separate File

 Additionally, you can export it as a separate MP4 file.
-To do that right-click the inserted video and from the contextual menu, select the
+To do that right-click the inserted video and select the

 Save Media As